tuandung222/Small-Qwen-Coding-Multiple-Choice/README.md

 # Qwen-Coder-MCQ: Fine-tuning Qwen2.5 for Multiple-Choice Coding Questions

-This project provides a framework for fine-tuning Qwen2.5 Coder models on multiple-choice coding questions with structured reasoning.
+This project provides a framework for fine-tuning Qwen2.5-Coder-1.5B-Instruct models on multiple-choice coding questions with structured reasoning.
 It uses LoRA (Low-Rank Adaptation) for efficient training and includes a comprehensive pipeline for data processing, training, and evaluation.

 ## Features